 In May 1969 the English-speaking Sarastro Lodge was founded, and in 1980 in the French-speaking Aux Trois Canons Lodge was founded.

 HGM Kurt Baresch was in negotiation for 15 years with the Austrian Cardinal König over normalizing relationships with the Roman Catholic Church, which resulted in a modification of the Code of Canon Law on 26 November 1983, ending the excommunication which had been automatic until then.

 The 274 years of Freemasonry in Austria and its changing fate have left their mark on the quality of our organization.
-Public education in the tradition of Enlightenment, attention to social policy, and demanding philosophical and esoteric work are the characteristics of the debates through essays which are important in Austria.
-Our independent and lay view of the ritual gives us a special position for spreading FM in regions where a tight Christian straitjacket would be seen as an obstacle.
+Public education in the tradition of Enlightenment, attention to social policy, and demanding philosophical and esoteric work, are the characteristics of the debates through essays, which are important in Austria.
+Our independent view of the ritual gives us a special position for spreading Freemasonry in regions where a tight Christian straitjacket would be seen as an obstacle.

 Besides the strict structures of our organization and constitution, this way of working and specifically the essays “Baustück,” which means “building blocks,” is an important element of the Austrian style.
 Equally important are the private (but not secret) nature of the organization and the self-effacing public image, which are part of the appropriate restraint and low-key approach to the public.
 In this way, we arouse positive interest by making ourselves special.

 Our admission procedure is particularly stringent and high-quality, with charity an important but not decisive characteristic, in contrast to PR work which is often misunderstood elsewhere.
 We still have a continuous development.
 Today there are 79 Lodges in Austria with a total of 3,700 members.
 They are based in all regional capitals and even in smaller towns.
 As a special feature Austrian Lodges are not numbered.